-n 26 days of work during March I see from my spreadsheet that I managed to write for an average of nearly 3½ hours each day and averaged about 379 words per hour.
+I’ll get on to the Next Big Author in a moment.
+First let me update you on my writing.
+I see from my spreadsheet that I managed to write for an average of nearly 3½ hours each day in March.
+I averaged about 379 words per hour.
 That doesn’t look like an awful lot I know, but it was an improvement on both February and January.

-The main reason I didn’t work more days in March was a week’s visit to London to celebrate my mother’s 90th birthday on the 15th.
-I got back home on 22nd and almost immediately started working on the latest rewrite of the first 7000 words of Elin’s Story.
-On 30th March, I was able to submit it to The Next Big Author, an online writing competition.
+The main reason I didn’t work more days in March is down to my mother.
+Mid-March I took a week’s visit to London to celebrate my mother’s 90th birthday.
+I got back home on the 22nd.
+Almost immediately I started working on the latest rewrite of the first 7000 words of Elin’s Story.
+I was able to submit it to The Next Big Author by the end of the month.

-The Next Big Author competition is described on its Internet site as the “February 2012 Writing Competition”, the period for submitting entries was 17th– 31st March, and the result will depend on the score each text has attracted by the end of April.
+The Next Big Author competition is described on its Internet site as the “February 2012 Writing Competition”.
+The period for submitting entries was 17th– 31st March.
+Results will depend on the score each text has attracted by the end of April.

 If I’ve understood everything correctly (and I’m only 90% sure that I have) “The Next Big Author” is in part a ploy to promote an Arts Council financed Internet site called YouWriteOn.
 At least, one has to be a registered user of YouWriteOn to take part in the competition and everyone already registered is automatically entered into the competition.
-The prize – for the Top Ten most highly rated novel extracts submitted before the end of March – is to have your text read and analysed by a professional publishers’ reader at the Little Brown Company.
+The prize – for the top ten most highly rated novel extracts – is to have your text read and analysed by a professional publishers’ reader at the Little Brown Company.

-Of course I hope to be one of the ten prize-winners at the end of the month, but besides that I’m looking forward to reading the feedback I get from my reviewers, who after all are all people in the same boat as me; writing creatively and hoping to become authors.
-Up to now I’ve not gone out of my way to solicit reviews, and though the few friends and family who’ve read bits have been encouraging, I’ve not had much feedback from people I don’t know who have no reason to see the best in the text.
+Of course I hope to be one of the ten prize-winners at the end of the month.
+Besides that I’m looking forward to reading the feedback I get from my reviewers.
+After all, they’re all people in the same boat as me.
+People writing creatively and hoping to become authors.
+Up to now I’ve not gone out of my way to solicit reviews.
+Though the few friends and family who’ve read bits have been encouraging, I’ve not had much feedback from people I don’t know who have no reason to see the best in the text.

-As part of any review you write for YouWriteOn, you have to mark each text on eight different things (Plot, Dialogue, Setting, Characterisation, Use of Language, Pace and structure, Narrative voice, Theme) using a five point scale.
-So the top mark that any reviewer can give to any text is 40 and the bottom mark that any reviewer can give is 8.
+As part of any review you write for YouWriteOn, you have to mark each text on eight different elements.
+(These are Plot, Dialogue, Setting, Characterisation, Use of Language, Pace and structure, Narrative voice, Theme).
+There’s a five point scale for each element.
+So the top mark that any reviewer can give to any text is 40 and the bottom mark is 8.
 I’m going to guess that the marks one receives for the eight plus reviews are averaged out, since I see that it’s possible to try to improve your score by removing the marks of one reviewer for every five reviews you receive.
-In other words it’s not the number of reviews that you receive after eight that matters, but the score that each reviewer gives you and how that affects your average result.
+In other words it’s not the number of reviews that you receive after eight that matters.
+What matters is the score that each reviewer gives and how that affects your average result.

 After a time – after you have been reviewed by several different reviewers – you hope that your overall score will begin to reflect an accurate consensus of the quality of your work.
 You also hope that your score will be sufficient to put you in the Top Ten.

 In order to get at least eight reviews I have to review at least eight texts by other people.
-When you accept a text to review, you have four days in which to review it and you’re promised that if you review within about 36 hours that your own text will have a better chance of being given to someone else to review.
-I posted my story on Friday, 30 March, and at the time of writing five days later, I’ve reviewed seven.
+When you accept a text to review, you have four days in which to review it.
+In return you’re promised, that if you review within about 36 hours, that your own text will have a better chance of being given to someone else to review.
+I posted my story on Friday, 30th March, and at the time of writing five days later, I’ve reviewed seven.
 One more to go!

-I have absolutely no idea how many people have entered texts for this competition, and because YouWriteOn runs all year, I guess, a couple of the texts I’ve been given to review were posted some time ago.
-But four of the seven were posted in the last three days of March, so I’m guessing all of them were by people hopeful to be The Next Big Author.
+I have absolutely no idea how many people have entered texts for this competition.
+Because YouWriteOn runs all year, I guess a couple of the texts I’ve been given to review were posted some time ago.
+But four of the seven were posted in the last three days of March, so there are some hoping to be The Next Big Author.

 And one, one was a gem.
 Really well-written with rounded characters, a fascinating setting and an interesting idea.
 I’d be happy to share a place in the Top Ten with that one, and not terribly disappointed to be pipped at the post by it.
 But the shame of being beaten by any of the others!

-Elin’s Story has received two reviews so far, but I’m holding myself back from reading them till I have a clutch of five or six.
+Elin’s Story has received two reviews so far.
+I’m holding myself back from reading them till I have a clutch of five or six.

-If you’re not registered with YouWriteOn, then all you can do is read the story, but if you are registered you can see the one page summary too … and write me a review.
+If you’re not registered with YouWriteOn, then all you can do is read the story.
+If you are registered you can see the one page summary too … and write me a review.
 (Hint ;-))

 OK, enough.
 Cheerio for now!